tomerkeisar/Product-Oriented/README.md

         </template>
     </ul>
 ```
-This example show that we can use native html and java script to build some application the code is the most shorten I ever seen. this application composable if we need to add feature
+Above code show that we can use native html and java script to build some application. the above code is the most shorten I ever seen for this mission. this application in addition composable if we need to add in the future some feature.